 And we’d already put ourselves at a disadvantage here by opting for the latter train from Lyon (11:16 rather than 09:45 ) – arriving at 12 and unsure of the location of the start line of the Marathon international du Beaujolais, opting to follow two monks ( because monks obviously know where they’re going!!??) who also were lost and going round in circles for a while.

 Marathon du Beaujolais : “a carnival of smurfs, monks on the run, prison escapees and dragons”

-When we eventually made the start at 12:15, just in time for the heavens to open up, so rather than starting gently we bolted off at 12:15 in a bid to catch up the other runners and stay warm.
+When we eventually made the start at 12:15, just in time for the heavens to open up, so rather than starting gently we bolted off in a bid to catch up the other runners and stay warm.

 But we needn’t have feared.

 To our delight we soon caught up with a carnival of smurfs, monks on the run, prison escapees and dragons, and a huge amount of men in tutus.
 At least 80 percent of people were in fancy dress.
 Around every corner were people to cheer us on or bands and drummers to keep our spirits up.